RUMSISKES MARKET-TOWN

 History of market towns in Eastern Europe

 There were some 1500 small market-towns in Eastern Europe before World War I – some with just a few hundred residents, others with several thousand.
 The main inhabitants in these towns were Christians (Russian Orthodox, Ukrainian Orthodox or Roman Catholics) and Jews.
-The daily life and culture of these residents was complex, rich, and fraught with issues that are ripe for exploration and analysis.
+The daily life and cultures of these residents were complex, rich, and fraught with issues that are ripe for exploration and analysis.

 Hundreds of thousands of people emigrated from Eastern European towns, and there are millions of their descendants in diaspora.